 If something happens and your braces are causing pain or if something is broken, you should call our office.
 In most cases we can address these issues over the telephone.
 If an emergency appointment is needed, daily time is available for timely attention.

-(More info on our Emergency page.)
+(More info on our Patient Resources page.)

 Yes.
 Some orthodontic problems are significant enough to require early intervention.
 However, if a patient is not yet ready for treatment, we will follow that patient’s growth and development until the time is right for treatment to begin.